Skip to article content

 import anjl

-anjl requires a numpy array containing a square distance matrix as input.
+anjl requires a numpy array containing a distance matrix as input, either in square or condensed form.
 Optionally, anjl can also make use of a pandas DataFrame containing data about the original observations.

 Load some demo data to try it out: